vladfeigin/azure-dai-demos/llmops/docs/Fabric Observability.md

 ## Overview

-The **Fabric** is a Microsoft SaaS platform it'sa  solution to enhance data observability, experimentation, and troubleshooting.
+The **Fabric** is a Microsoft SaaS platform it's a solution to enhance data observability and troubleshooting .
 It provides:

 - **Tracing**: Trace your application's runtime and data pipelines using advanced telemetry-based instrumentation integrated with Microsoft Fabric's tools.
 - **Evaluation**: Leverage built-in analytics and AI capabilities to benchmark application performance using custom evaluations and metrics, enabling deeper insights into system performance.